 \section{Introduction}

-In data analysis, researchers are often given data sets with large volume and high dimensionality.
-To reduce the computational complexity arising in these settings, researchers resort to various dimension reduction techniques.
-To this end, traditional methods like PCA \citep{hotelling1933analysis} use few principal components to represent the original data set; similarly, factor analysis \citep{cattell1952factor} seeks to get linear combinations of latent factors; subsequent works of PCA include kernel PCA \citep{scholkopf1998nonlinear}, generalized PCA \citep{vidal2005generalized}; manifold learning \citep{belkin2003laplacian} assumes data points collected from a high dimensional ambient space concentrate around a low dimensional manifold, and muli-manifold learning \citep{liu2011mixture} considers the setting of a mixture of manifolds.
+In data analysis, researchers are often given datasets with large volume and high dimensionality.
+To reduce the computational complexity arising in these settings, researchers resort to dimension reduction techniques.
+To this end, traditional methods like PCA \cite{hotelling1933analysis} use few principal components to represent the original dataset; factor analysis \citep{cattell1952factor} seeks to get linear combinations of latent factors; subsequent works of PCA include kernel PCA \citep{scholkopf1998nonlinear}, generalized PCA \citep{vidal2005generalized}; manifold learning \citep{belkin2003laplacian} assumes data points collected from a high dimensional ambient space lie around a low dimensional manifold, and muli-manifold learning \citep{liu2011mixture} considers the setting of a mixture of manifolds.
 In this paper, we focus on one of the simplest manifold, a subspace, and consider the subspace clustering problem.
-Specifically, we approximate the original data as an union of subspaces.
-Representing the data as a union of subspaces allows for more computationally efficient downstream analysis on a variety of problems such as motion segmentation \citep{Vidal09}, handwritten digits recognition \citep{you2016divide}, and image compression \citep{hong2006multiscale}.
+Specifically, we approximate the original dataset as an union of subspaces.
+Representing the data as a union of subspaces allows for more computationally efficient downstream analysis on various problems such as motion segmentation \citep{Vidal09}, handwritten digits recognition \citep{you2016divide}, and image compression \citep{hong2006multiscale}.